navapbc/template-infra/docs/infra/infrastructure-configuration.md

 # Infrastructure configuration

-## Configure infrastructure with static configuration modules
+## Configure infrastructure with configuration modules

-The infrastructure derives all of its configuration from static configuration modules:
+The infrastructure derives all of its configuration from the following modules:

 - Project config ([/infra/project-config/](/infra/project-config/))
 - App config (`/infra/<APP_NAME>/app-config` per application)